 Martyn Goodacre (b. almost 1964) is a British photographer living in Berlin and worried about Brexit.
 Curated by Stephanie Hamer (b.
 1991), a British painter living in Berlin and worried about WWIII.

-Martyn hopes to bring the exhibition to the UK later in the year.
+Martyn hopes to bring the exhibition to the UK once restrictions allow.

 British Culture Archive is a registered non profit resource set up to document culture and social change in the UK.
 In 2021 we plan to open a permanent gallery and exhibition space in Manchester where we can showcase our People’s Archive alongside guest exhibitions from our featured photographers.
 If you appreciate the work we do you please support our Crowdfunder which will help towards our gallery space as well as exhibitions that we are holding throughout the UK.
 You can support us here.